The Story of Encore Voices, Dubbing from Director Level

 Why did you choose Voice Q as your solution?

-Because there is no competition as far as Mac is concerned.
-We had been waiting for a good option compatible with Mac for many years.
-While searching for the perfect digital rythmo-band, we had tried VoiceQ in its early stages, about 8 years ago, but it wasn’t at the level we were looking for.
-We tried the 3.0 Series two years ago and we found the new improvements exceptional.
+Because there is no competition as far as macOS is concerned.
+We had been waiting for a good option compatible with macOS for many years.
+While searching for the perfect digital rythmo-band, we had tried VoiceQ 1.0 in its early stages, about 8 years ago, but it wasn’t at the level we were looking for.
+We tried VoiceQ 3.0 Series in 2017 and we found the new improvements exceptional.
 We started using it immediately and have been doing 100% of our dubbing projects with VoiceQ since then.
+The company have continued to invest in R&D and have recently release macOS VoiceQ 5.0 and also VoiceQ Cloud which is a web-based agnostic platform which is great or our Windows users and remote working.

 Where does VoiceQ provide the most workflow value?

-We found VoiceQoffers tremendous value in the pre-production process and recording process of our dubbing and audio description projects.
-The key metrics are time savings in studio and the level of accuracy we are able to achieve.
+We found VoiceQ offers tremendous value in the pre-production process and recording process of our dubbing and audio description projects.
+The key metrics are time savings in the studio and the level of accuracy we are able to achieve.

 Project Case Study